The Artists of Eel Pie Island

 This weekend it was open studio day at Eel Pie Island.
 Twice a year, in June and December, this private island, which has become a haven for artists over the past few years, opens to the public.

 Eel Pie Island is in the middle of the Thames near Twickenham.
-This weekend (and next too) the drawbridge goes down and people are invited to wander along a well-used path and enter the studios of the various artists who live on the island.
+During open studio people are invited to wander along a well-used path and enter the studios of the various artists who live on the island.

 IMG_1028

 The island is just a short walk from Twickenham station.
 You cross the bridge and wander around an eclectic mix of houses and gardens.
-Of course the purpose is to sell artwork, although there’s no pressure to buy.
+Of course the purpose is to sell artwork, although there’s no pressure to buy and you are still welcome to just wander around and take a look.
 I didn’t buy anything, since I’m still effectively homeless and the last thing I need is something else to throw into my storage unit.

 Instead I spent my time there indulging my favourite fantasy where I am sitting in an artistic commune with nothing more demanding than producing my next piece of artwork (the problem is, after producing it I somehow have to sell it, and this is where the fantasy becomes a little unstuck).